New Mexico Institute of Mining and Technology

-The New Mexico Institute of Mining and Technology (New Mexico Tech or NMT), formerly New Mexico School of Mines, is a public university in Socorro, New Mexico, United States.
+The New Mexico Institute of Mining and Technology (New Mexico Tech or NMT) is a public university in Socorro, New Mexico, United States.

 It offers over 30 Bachelor of Science degrees in technology, the sciences, engineering, management, and technical communication, as well as graduate degrees at the masters and doctoral levels.

-NMT regularly ranks high as a top public college in the West (U.S. News & World Report), public universities for percentage of bachelor's students who earn a doctorate (National Science Foundation), and as one the best Hispanic-serving universities in America (Niche.com).

 History

 With 987 degree-seeking undergraduate students and 486 degree-seeking graduate students as of fall 2024, New Mexico Tech is a relatively small university focused on science and engineering.
-It was founded by the New Mexico Territorial Legislature in 1889 as the New Mexico School of Mines, with the goal of boosting the territorial economy by teaching mining specialties at the college level.
+It was founded by the New Mexico Territorial Legislature in 1889 as the New Mexico School of Mines with the goal of boosting the territorial economy by teaching mining specialties at the college level.

 During the 1930s, petroleum engineering and technology also became an important field of study at the institute.
 In 1946, New Mexico Tech began offering graduate degrees.
-The institute adopted its current name in 1951, but the change was not legally effective until 1960, through an amendment of the New Mexico State Constitution, Art.
+The institute adopted its current name in 1951 but the change was not legally effective until 1960, through an amendment of the New Mexico State Constitution, Art.
 XII, Section 11.

 It also houses numerous research centers spanning diverse fields such as hydrology, astrophysics, explosives engineering, atmospheric physics, and cybersecurity.